apilium/BDA-Project/bda_summary.md

 • If k is between 1/2 and 1, the variance of the raw importance ratios is infinite but the mean exists, the generalized central limit theorem for stable distributions holds, and the convergence of the estimate is slower.
 The variance of the PSIS estimate is finite but may be large.
 • If k > 1, the variance and the mean of the raw ratios distribution do not exist.
 The variance of the PSIS estimate is finite but may be large

-when khat exceeds 0.7 the user should consider sampling directly from p(θs|y−i) for the problematic i, use K-fold cross-validation, or use a more robust model.
+when khat exceeds 0.7 the user should consider sampling directly from p(θs|y−i) (leave-one-out predictive density without that data) for the problematic i, use K-fold cross-validation, or use a more robust model.
 The additional computational cost of sampling directly from each p(θs|y−i) is approximately the same as sampling from the full posterior, but it is recommended if the number of problematic data points is not too high.
 As the data can be divided in many ways into K groups it introduces additional variance in the estimates, which is also evident from our experiments.
 This variance can be reduced by repeating K-fold-CV several times with different permutations in the data division, but this will further increase the computational cost.